 What's the solution?

-Louisiana has a plan to address this land loss crisis and implement solutions that can ensure the long-term survival of our region.
-In the aftermath of the devastation brought by Hurricanes Katrina and Rita, Louisiana’s Coastal Protection and Restoration Authority (CPRA) created the state’s Coastal Master Plan to enhance the long-term protection of its people and restoration of its disappearing coast.
-The plan is comprised of long-lasting, science-based solutions for addressing the root causes of land loss and implementing projects to build and sustain land across the entire Louisiana coast.
-CPRA works in conjunction with the governor’s office, state legislature and other state and federal agencies to move this plan into implementation.
+Louisiana has the plan to address this land loss crisis and implement solutions that can ensure the long-term survival of our region.
+In the aftermath of the devastation brought by Hurricanes Katrina and Rita, Louisiana's Coastal Protection and Restoration Authority (CPRA) created the state's Coastal Master Plan to enhance its people's long-term protection and restore its disappearing coast.
+The plan comprises long-lasting, science-based solutions for addressing the root causes of land loss and implementing projects to build and sustain land across the Louisiana coast.
+CPRA implements this plan with the governor's office, state legislature, and other state and federal agencies.
 Louisiana needs leaders who will be a voice for coastal restoration and who support the Coastal Master Plan process.
 Want to know more?
-Discover the 19 priority projects that have been identified in the Mississippi River Delta.
+Learn more about the restoration projects that will help restore the Mississippi River Delta.
+How can coastal restoration become a reality?

 There is no one-size-fits-all solution to restoration.
-Rather, it requires a combination of strategies and projects working in tandem to not only build new but also sustain existing wetlands along Louisiana’s coast.
-Some of these projects include reconnecting the Mississippi River to its delta through land-building sediment diversions, strategic use of dredged sediment to build and sustain wetlands and barrier islands, and the construction of salinity control measures to prevent saltwater intrusion and improve the health of our basins.
-These coastal restoration projects not only build new land, but they also help protect cities, communities and infrastructure; support fisheries; and bolster the economy of Louisiana and the entire nation that depends on the health of the Mississippi River Delta.
-Want to know more?
-Stay up to date on the latest on coastal restoration news and projects.
+Instead, it requires a combination of strategies and projects working in tandem to build new and sustain existing wetlands along Louisiana's coast.
+Some of these projects include reconnecting the Mississippi River to its delta through land-building sediment diversions, strategically using dredged sediment to build and sustain wetlands and barrier islands, and constructing salinity control measures to prevent saltwater intrusion and improve the health of our basins.
+These coastal restoration projects not only build new land, but they also help protect cities, communities, and infrastructure; support fisheries; and bolster the economy of Louisiana and the entire nation that depends on the health of the Mississippi River Delta.
+Want to know more?Stay up to date on the latest coastal restoration news and projects.

 Learn more at MississippiRiverDelta.org.
 Sign up for our email list and connect with us on Facebook and Twitter.